Riverscapes/WATS-5340-5350/Course_Topics/WATS_5350/Grading/GIS-Grading.md

 2. *Optionally* - Edit TIN with [Tin Editor](https://desktop.arcgis.com/en/arcmap/10.3/manage-data/tin/interactive-tin-editing-tools.htm)
 2. Convert TIN to DEM

-[TINs](https://desktop.arcgis.com/en/arcmap/10.7/manage-data/tin/fundamentals-of-creating-tins.htm) can be built from a vareity of data types, but minimally require one source of vector elevation data.
+[TINs](https://desktop.arcgis.com/en/arcmap/10.7/manage-data/tin/fundamentals-of-creating-tins.htm) can be built from a variety of data types, but minimally require one source of vector elevation data.
 Vector elevation data can come as:
 - Mass points (i.e. a shapefile or feature class of type point with an elevation field)
 - Contours (i.e. a shapefile or feature class of type polyline with an elevation field)
-- 3D breaklines (i.e. a shapefile or feature class of type polygline with 3D geometry represtning an elevation at every node)
+- 3D breaklines (i.e. a shapefile or feature class of type polyline with 3D geometry representing an elevation at every node)

 Optionally, TINs can also include 2D breaklines, and/or polygons to act as hard clip or soft clip boundaries.